 Coma Star Cluster – Open Star Cluster

-Constellation: Coma Berenices
+- Constellation: Coma Berenices

-Right Ascension: 12h 22.5m
+- Right Ascension: 12h 22.5m

-Declination: +25° 51″
+- Declination: +25° 51″

-Apparent magnitude: +1.8
+- Apparent magnitude: +1.8

-Distance: 280 light years
+- Distance: 280 light years

-In a high quality instrument, at least 90% of the cluster’s stars can be seen at the same time, so look for the distinctive “V” formed by the brightest stars as the constellation rises.
+In a high-quality instrument, at least 90% of the cluster’s stars can be seen at the same time, so look for the distinctive “V” formed by the brightest stars as the constellation rises.
 Interestingly, Melotte 111 used to represent Leo’s tail until about 240 BC, when Ptolemy renamed it after Berenice, the legendary Egyptian queen who sacrificed her hair as an offering to the goddess Aphrodite for the safe return of her husband King Ptolemy III from the Third Syrian War (246–241 BC).

 NGC 129 – Open cluster

-Right Ascension: 00h 30m 00s
+- Right Ascension: 00h 30m 00s

-Declination: +60° 13′ 06″
+- Declination: +60° 13′ 06″

-Apparent magnitude: 6.5
+- Apparent magnitude: 6.5

-Distance: 5,450 light years
+- Distance: 5,450 light years

-With binoculars, you will be able to see at least six stars with magnitudes ranging between 9 through 12, although it might be difficult to distinguish them from the background stars in the loose and scattered cluster, so look for the small triangle formed by three relatively bright stars in the centre of the cluster.
-In the image opposite, this triangle can be seen just below centre in the frame.
+With binoculars, you will be able to see at least six stars with magnitudes ranging between 9 through 12, although it might be difficult to distinguish them from the background stars in the loose and scattered cluster, so look for the small triangle formed by three relatively bright stars in the center of the cluster.
+In the image opposite, this triangle can be seen just below center in the frame.